 There are a few things to avoid, if possible.
 One is sugar alcohols, like xylitol, sorbitol and maltitol, as these can cause bloating and cramps.
 I’d also steer clear of trans fats, high fructose corn syrup, and artificial colors.

 Final pro tip, find a handful of brands that suit your criteria and stock up on multiple flavors, because you will inevitably get sick of them.
 Having a rotation at least slows that process.
 Knowing some go-to brands makes future shopping trips faster and less overwhelming.
 Having a criteria for selection, as outlined above, makes the process quicker if you’re in a new store and you can’t find your go-to brands.

-I believe in meeting our nutritional needs through food first, but when you need an on-the-go meal or snack option, healthy protein bars can be a healthy option.
+I believe in meeting our nutritional needs through food first, but when you need an on-the-go meal or snack option, thoughtfully chosen protein bars can be a healthy choice.
 You just have to know what to look for 🙂